Nursing (RN) - Associate of Applied Science (AAS)

 The Associate of Applied Science in Nursing provides students with the academic and clinical preparation to sit for the national licensure exam (NCLEX) upon program completion and provides a career ladder with exit points at the nursing assistant or practical nurse after the first year and registered nurse after the second year.

 Students who choose to exit the program at the end of the first three terms will be awarded the Practical Nursing One Year Certificate of Completion, which qualifies students to take the NCLEX-PN national licensure examination and to apply for licensure as a practical nurse from a state board of nursing.
-Students may also apply for the CNA I or CNA II certificate after completing three terms.
+Students may also apply for the CNA certificate after completing two terms.
 Students who successfully complete the first year of nursing courses may continue on to the registered nurse sequence of courses without additional application requirements.

 After completing required support and prerequisite courses and all six terms of nursing courses, students are awarded the Associate of Applied Science in Nursing and are eligible to take the NCLEX-RN national licensure examination and apply for licensure as a registered nurse from a state board of nursing.